Improving semi-device-independent randomness certification by entropy accumulation: Introduction

 Randomness is a fundamental resource \cite{hayes2001} for a variety of applications in the modern world including information security \cite{shannon1949,Niels2011}, simulations of physical systems \cite{MonteCarlo1949,Metropolis1953,Montanaro2015,Ghersi2017,Miyamoto2020}, games, and gambling.
 Cryptographic protocols in particular require unpredictability relative to potential adversaries of the random numbers used to generate keys.

 For pseudo-random number generators \cite{james1990} and randomness generated from classical physical processes, certification of unpredictability requires assumptions about the information and computational power available to the adversaries.
 The inherent randomness of quantum measurements, on the other hand, enables randomness certification directly from fundamental physical laws and measurable properties of the devices used \cite{ma2016,herrero2017,bera2017,grangier2018}.
 From a characterisation of states and measurements on a given system, the entropy (quantifying unpredictability) relative to any adversary constrained by quantum mechanics can be bounded.
 In fact, by exploiting quantum nonlocality \cite{brunner2014}, the need for a thorough characterisation can even be eliminated, allowing randomness certification in a black-box setting, provided the devices violate a Bell inequality \cite{colbeckPhD2009,pironio2010,acin2016}.
 This corresponds to a very strong level of security, known as device independence (DI), since minimal trust in the devices is required \cite{Christensen2013,Liu2018,Bierhorst2018,Shalm2021,Liu2021}.
 DI schemes, however, are also more technologically challenging to implement than device-dependent ones with well characterised devices.
 Hence, it is desirable to identify good trade-offs between ease of implementation and how little trust is required to certify randomness, i.e.\ to explore semi-DI quantum random number generators (QRNGs).
-A number of different prepare-and-measure schemes with partially characterised sources or measurements have been explored \cite{li2011,vallone2014,passaro2015,lunghi2015,Chaturvedi2015,cao2015,Nie2016,cao2016,Xu2016,bischof2017,marangon2017,himbeeck2017,brask2017,Avesani2018,michel2019,rusca2019,himbeeck2019,Drahi2020,pivoluska2021,tebyanian2021,Wang2023,Argillander2023,mironowicz2021}.
+A number of different prepare-and-measure schemes with fully uncharacterised sources \cite{vallone2014,Cao2016,Xu2016,marangon2017,Avesani2018,Michel2019,Drahi2020,lin2020,lin2022,xing2022} or measurements \cite{passaro2015,Chaturvedi2015,cao2015,Nie2016,bischof2017,pivoluska2021,Wang2023,Argillander2023,lin2023} have been explored.
+Other approaches present semi-DI protocols restricted by dimension \cite{li2011,lunghi2015,mironowicz2021}, energy \cite{himbeeck2017,rusca2019,himbeeck2019,tebyanian2021}, contextuality \cite{carceller2022} or overlaps between the state preparations \cite{brask2017}.
+The semi-DI protocol presented in work fits into the latest, i.e.\ the considered state preparations are partially characterised with a bound on their overlaps, leaving the measurement device as a black-box.